Roland Freisler

-Roland Freisler (30 October 1893 – 3 February 1945), a German Nazi jurist, judge, and politician, served as the State Secretary of the Reich Ministry of Justice from 1934 to 1942 and as President of the People's Court from 1942 to 1945.

-As a prominent ideologist of Nazism, he influenced the Nazification of Germany's legal system as a jurist.
-He attended the Wannsee Conference, the 1942 event which set the Holocaust in motion.
-He was appointed President of the People's Court in 1942, overseeing the prosecution of political crimes as a judge, and became known for his aggressive personality, his humiliation of defendants, and frequent use of the death penalty in sentencing.
+Karl Roland Freisler (30 October 1893 – 3 February 1945) was a German jurist, judge, and politician who served as the State Secretary of the Reich Ministry of Justice from 1935 to 1942 and as president of the People's Court from 1942 to 1945.
+As a prominent ideologist of Nazism, he influenced as a jurist the Nazification of the German legal system.
+He was appointed president of the People's Court in 1942, overseeing the prosecution of political crimes as a judge.
+Freisler became known for his aggressive personality, his humiliation of defendants, and his frequent use of the death penalty in sentencing.